On addition of 1-handles with chart loops to 2-dimensional braids: Two-dimensional braids and their chart presentations

 \begin{enumerate} \item The adjacent edges around each of degree $1$, $4$, or $6$ are oriented and labeled as shown in Figure \ref{fig2}, where we depict a vertex of degree 1 by a black vertex, and a vertex of degree 6 by a white vertex, and we call a vertex of degree $4$ a crossing. \item The adjacent edges of each vertex of degree 2 are as shown in Figure \ref{fig3}. \end{enumerate} \end{enumerate} \end{definition}

-A black vertex (respectively a white vertex) of a chart corresponds to a branch point (respectively a triple point) of the 2-dimensional braid presented by the chart.
-We regard edges connected by a vertex of degree 2 as one edge which contains a vertex of degree 2, and we will often omit to mention vertices of degree 2.
-A chart edge connected with no vertices except crossings (and vertices of degree 2) is called a {\it loop}.
+A black vertex (respectively, a white vertex) of a chart corresponds to a branch point (respectively, a triple point) of the 2-dimensional braid presented by the chart.
+We call an edge of a chart a {\it chart edge} or simply an {\it edge}.
+We regard chart edges connected by a vertex of degree 2 as one edge which contains a vertex of degree 2, and we will often omit to mention vertices of degree 2.
+A chart edge connected with no vertices except crossings (and vertices of degree 2) is called a {\it chart loop} or simply a {\it loop}.
 A chart is said to be {\it empty} if it is an empty graph.
 A 2-dimensional braid over a surface-knot $F$ is presented by a chart $\Gamma$ on a surface diagram of $F$ \cite{N4}.
 We present such a 2-dimensional braid by $(F, \Gamma)$.